Program Metrics & Instruments

-- Carey, Measuring What Matters (more info)
+- Carey, Measuring What Matters ( This site may be offline. )

-This Washington Monthly article describes the National Survey of Student Engagement and the Community College Survey of Student Engagement.
+This Washington Monthly article describes the National Survey of Student Engagement and the Community College Survey of Student Engagement .
 These surveys ask students about workloads for their courses (as a measure of faculty expectations), student collaboration, and student engagement in the learning process - three factors that research demonstrates have profound impact on student learning.

 - Drummond and Markin, 2008.
 An Analysis of the Bachelor of Science in Geology Degree as Offered in the United States: Journal of Geoscience Education, v.
 56, n.
 2, p.
 113-119.